Located next to the main gate in the area of Saigon Zoo and Botanical Garden is an ancient architecture resembling the Hue mausoleum temple.

 Every year, on March 10th (lunar calendar), the temple also held the festival of Hung Kings Commemoration gives thanks to the Hung dynasty for its contribution to the Vietnamese nation.

-The temple opens to visit from Tuesday to Sunday every week.
+- The Hung King temple opens to visit from Tuesday to Sunday every week.